JeffreySarnoff/AlignedAllocs.jl/docs/src/index.md

 ## Highlights
-- Portable cache line detection with graceful fallbacks.
-- Aligned vectors for POSIX and Windows platforms are garbage collected.
+- Aligned vectors for POSIX (Mac, Linux) and Windows platforms.
+- All allocated vectors are garbage collected.
-- Zeroed allocations with `memalign_clear` for safe initialization paths.
+- Zeroed allocations with `memalign_clear` for safer initialization.
 - Inspect using `alignment` to confirm pointer boundaries.
+- Portable cache line size detection with graceful fallbacks.

 ```@contents
 Pages = [